Node Support Comission’s Docs ▸ How to create local nodes

-* For those areas without access to internet, please contact with node support commission in order to find the solution.
+Access to internet, in order to share and communicate with the rest of FairCoop members.
+For those areas without access to internet, please contact with node support commission in order to find a solution.

 – How many members for each node?

-– What is its function tasks?
+– What are its tasks?

-Some of the tasks of a local node would be:
+Some of the LN’s tasks are:

 - Welcome to FairCoop at local level.
 Making possible to host physical meetups with individuals and collectives interested in FairCoop

-- Main team of a Faircoop project or Task.
-Also, and because when a team is able to work phisically together, it becomes more powerful than an only virtual team, would be very interesting for the whole FairCoop comnunity when a local node gets the responsability for coordinate a Fair Coop project or a concrete global task.
+- Main team of a Faircoop project or task.
+When a team is able to work together physically, it becomes more powerful than just a virtual team.
+It would be very interesting for the whole FairCoop community when a local node accepts the responsability for coordinating a FairCoop project or a concrete global task.

 - Getfaircoin.net // Exchange point for faircoin.
 The local nodes would be able to bring a trusted contact and a physical space to buy faircoin (and in the future also sell faircoin and buy/sell faircredit), making easy to access the Faircoop currencies.
 They can be part of the local node gateway for Getfaircoin.net, adding a Point of Exchange (PoE).
 Write to firstname.lastname@example.org for more details.
 This could be also a way to self finance a local node because at least 1% of the exchange goes to the local node as a fee.

 - As part of these exchange offices, local nodes can also facilitate the access to Fairpay cards, for users and POS app for merchants; making easier for all of them to use faircoin for their real needs and promoting circular economy.